luyadev/luya/modules/errorapi/README.md

 'components' => [
 	// ...
 	'errorHandler' => [
-		'class' => 'luya\web\ErrorHandler'
+		'class' => 'luya\web\ErrorHandler',
-		'api' => 'https://example.com/errorapi' // where example is the domain you have setup error api above ],
+		'api' => 'https://example.com/errorapi', // where example is the domain you have setup error api above 'transferException' => true',
+	],
 ]
 ```